-- Students are not permitted to wear sunglasses, hats, or scarves, while in the building. - Shoes must be clean, white close-toed sneakers. - Fingernails should be kept short, color-free and neat in appearance.
+- Students are not permitted to wear sunglasses, hats, or scarves, while in the building. - Shoes must be clean, black or white closed-toe, and non-porous (leather/pleather) material. - Fingernails should be kept short, color-free and neat in appearance.
 White tips, acrylic and overlay nails are not acceptable. - Jewelry must be minimal and professional.
 Acceptable jewelry is a watch, wedding/engagement ring, and small earrings (no hoops or dangling earrings).
 Necklaces must tuck into the student's scrub top.
 Nose and any other facial piercings must be removed, or covered with a Band-Aid at all times.